Troop Withdrawal Disappoints Military Advisers

 SIMON: And first off, where have you been?

-Admiral MIKE MULLEN (Chairman, Joint Chiefs of Staff): What I can tell you is the president's decisions are more aggressive and incur more risk than I was originally prepared to accept.
+MIKE MULLEN: What I can tell you is the president's decisions are more aggressive and incur more risk than I was originally prepared to accept.
 More force for more time is, without doubt, the safer course.
 But that does not necessarily make it the best course.
 Only the president in the end can really determine the acceptable level of risk we must take.

 SIMON: And obviously, Admiral Mullen respecting that the president is the commander-in-chief, and it's his right to make that decision.
 At the same time, is it as simple as every commander just wants more.